npetraco/CRFutil/README.md

-* A handy utility package to go along with R pachage CRF.
-Extensive notes and tutorials at:
+* A handy utility package to go along with R packhage CRF.

+* To install:
+# First install devtools
+install.packages("devtools")

+# Turn on devtools and install CRFutil from github
+# CRFutil should automatically install CRF and gRbase:
+library(devtools)
+install_github("npetraco/CRFutil")

+# Test and see if the CRFutil library loads.
+No error messages
+# is a sign of success.
+Don't worry about any warning messages.
+library(CRFutil)

+* Extensive notes and tutorials at:

 https://drive.google.com/file/d/1j_yLnrkD-a3aYToxkin9LrHLXBsg4_Fx/view?usp=sharing